 Our fellow Cornell Architecture grad Ben Uyeda started HomeMade Modern and can guide you in making DIY (like the Blocktagons above) stuff that doesn’t involve crochet work, doilies, or pictures of cats.
 Check out more videos to get started.

 New print release: this week we are teaming up with artist Yeji Yun to bring you her print The Old Man and the Sea to benefit American Forest.
 Although I love the simplicity and the cool color pallet of this piece, my favorite has been learning more about Yeji’s personal inspirations and loves.
 You can almost see a bit of the artist in movement of the water:

 Yeji loves collecting memories between different times and spaces, and sleeping.
 She also like flowing things such as water, feelings, and music.
 Her favorite colors are turquoise, blue, and black.

-This print is available in multiple sizes.
-It was digitally signed by the artist.
-The 8×10 and 11×14 prints are numbered by The Working Proof.
+Yeji chose American Forests because she belives more green will improve our lives.
+This is a digital print on acid free, Neenah uncoated matte 100lb cover paper that is 80% recycled.
+It was digitally signed by the artist and was numbered by The Working Proof.
 Learn more here.
-Read our interview with Tiffany Bozic here.
+Read our interview with Yeji Yun here.
 You can buy the print here.